longjianjiang/CodeNotes/shell/baseCommand.md

 mv command use to move file to another directory(also can use to rename directory)

+## cp

+cp command use to copy file to another directory.

 ## tr(translate)

 tr command use to delete or replace content.